-Funding area: Arts & Humanities, Career Development, International, Science, Technology, Engineering & Mathematics (STEM), Social Sciences
+Funding area: Arts and Humanities, Career Development, International, Science, Technology, Engineering, Maths and Medicine (STEMM), Social Sciences

 The Royal Society of Edinburgh, in collaboration with the Scottish Funding Council and the Scottish Government, is pleased to invite applications for the RSE saltire early career Fellowships.

 The purpose of the RSE saltire early career Fellowships is to provide PhD students, postdoctoral researchers, and Early Career Researchers with a 3–12 month opportunity to focus on a research project of their choice in a university or research institute in another country, thereby supporting career development and high-quality research production through European connections and collaboration via inbound/outbound research placements.

 - Open to PhD students, postdoctoral, Early Career Researchers of all disciplines.
 This terminology takes no account either of an applicant’s age or current status in determining eligibility for this award.

 - Current PhD students can apply at the start of Year 2 onwards (or part time equivalent) of their PhD programme.
 Our funding is conditional on any PhD scholarship funder allowing this within their terms and conditions.
 During the period of RSE award, PhD scholarship stipend funding should be postponed and granted as an extension for the same length as the RSE Early Career Fellowships.

 - Postdoctoral researchers may apply.
 The RSE defines a postdoctoral scholar (“postdoc”) as an individual holding a doctoral degree who is engaged in a temporary period of mentored research and/or scholarly training for the purpose of acquiring the professional skills needed to pursue a career path of their choosing.